 convert gpt (or convert mbr)

-Solutions 3: Delete the original HDD and create a new one
+Solutions 3: Delete the original partitions and create a new one

-This method is borrowed from Microsoft forum.
+This method is learned from Microsoft forum.
 It’s said to be very useful.
 Here, I’ll take Windows 7 as an example to show you the detailed steps.
 If you are using Windows 8/10, there is a little difference.

 1. Go to BIOS and set the boot mode as UEFI.
 Then, shutdown your computer.